bencebeky/monte-carlo-lock/README.md

 worth it.

 The reason for this is that with the recursive approach, the vast majority of `related()` calls return false.
-For a typical pair of combinations, the nested `related()` calls terminate after only a few levels.
-And the arguments are typically different for different starting points.
+For a typical pair of combinations, the nested `related()` calls terminate after only the first or second call.
 Hence only a very small portion of combination space is explored.
+And the arguments are typically different for different starting points, resulting in exceedingly low cache hit rate.
 It must be kept in mind that the starting point of these recursions is always a pair of identical combinations, which represent a tiny fracion of all possible pairs of combinations.

 Note that recursion could potentially be sped up ever so slightly by inlining `Q_related()`, `L_related()`, `V_related()` and `R_related()`, only checking if the first combination is empty once, and being a little more economical with checking its first character.
-However, there is not a lot of improvment here.
+However, there is not a lot of room for improvement here.

 The construct algorithm turns out to be faster than the recursive one.
 By the end of the run it finds a total of 4,288,020 pairs of specially related